dcwalton2015/empowerbase/wp-content/themes/supermag/readme.txt

 === SuperMag ===

-AcmeThemes  ( http://acmethemes.com ) proudly presents SuperMag, a Ultimate Theme for Magazine.
-SuperMag is specially designed for news, magazine and blog, suitable for any magazine style site.
-SuperMag is also advertisement ready theme, Advertisement can be added from customizer and widgets.
-SuperMag is highly customizable theme.
-You can customize header, footer, sidebar, main homepage and inner sections.
-The whole site color can be changed with single click.
-SuperMag is widgetized theme, with advanced widgets you can design your site yourself.
-Its unique feature includes: drag/drop/reorder widgetized area, advanced custom widgets, advanced layout options, breaking news options, featured images options for blog/category/archive pages and single page/post, social media integration, advertisement ready, breadcrumb and more.
-Design your site without touching code.
-You can check our demo here http://www.acmethemes.com/demo/?theme=supermag
+AcmeThemes  ( https://acmethemes.com ) proudly presents SuperMag, a Ultimate Theme for News, Magazine and Blog.

 Contributors: acmethemes

-Tags: orange, brown, yellow, dark, one-column, two-columns, left-sidebar, right-sidebar, fixed-layout, responsive-layout, custom-background, custom-colors, custom-menu, featured-images, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: one-column, two-columns, left-sidebar, right-sidebar, custom-background, custom-colors, custom-menu, custom-logo, footer-widgets, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready, blog, news, e-commerce

-Requires at least: 4.3
+Requires at least: 4.4
-Tested up to: 4.5.3
+Tested up to: 4.7.5
-Stable tag: 1.3.3
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-AcmeThemes  ( http://acmethemes.com ) proudly presents SuperMag, a Ultimate Theme for Magazine.
+Description: Acme Themes  ( https://www.acmethemes.com ) proudly presents SuperMag, a Ultimate Theme for Magazine.
 SuperMag is specially designed for news, magazine and blog, suitable for any magazine style site.
 SuperMag is also advertisement ready theme, Advertisement can be added from customizer and widgets.
 SuperMag is highly customizable theme.
 You can customize header, footer, sidebar, main homepage and inner sections.
 The whole site color can be changed with single click.
 SuperMag is widgetized theme, with advanced widgets you can design your site yourself.
-Its unique feature includes: drag/drop/reorder widgetized area, advanced custom widgets, advanced layout options, breaking news options, featured images options for blog/category/archive pages and single page/post, social media integration, advertisement ready, breadcrumb and more.
+Its unique feature includes: drag/drop/reorder widgetized area, advanced custom widgets, advanced layout options, breaking news options, featured images options for blog/category/archive pages and single page/post, social media integration, advertisement ready, breadcrumb, WooCommerce and Page Builder Ready and more.
 Design your site without touching code.
 You can check our demo here http://www.acmethemes.com/demo/?theme=supermag

 == Translation ==